antvis/G6/docs/manual/tutorial/behavior.en.md

 ## Usage
 ### Built-in Behaviors: Drag and Zoom
-Only assign `modes` when instantiate the graph, the corresponding built-in Behaviors will be enabled:
+Only assign `modes` when instantiating the graph, the corresponding built-in Behaviors will be enabled:
 ```javascript
 const graph = new G6.Graph({
   // ...                                          // Other configurations